hmdsamarasekara/hmdsamarasekara.github.io/_posts/2026-03-19-decoding-vdl2.md

   <p>However, while MultiPSK is powerful, it can feel dated, less intuitive, and not especially streamlined for continuous VDL2 monitoring.
 Its interface is quite old-school, setup can be a little awkward, and it is not as convenient when you want clean logging, easier filtering, or long-term unattended decoding.
 For casual experimentation, it still has value, but for most people today, it is no longer the most practical choice.</p>

   <p>That is where <strong>dumpvdl2</strong> really stands out.
 It is purpose-built for VDL2 decoding and much better suited for modern SDR workflows.
 Paired with a basic RTL-SDR, airband antenna, and a stable signal source, dumpvdl2 can continuously decode VDL2 traffic with detailed output, flexible logging, and compatibility with tools that help visualize or process the received data further.</p>

-  <p>Compared to MultiPSK, it feels far more focused and efficient, especially if your goal is to monitor VDL2 seriously rather than just briefly test it.
-In practice, if you want the easiest path to useful results, <strong>dumpvdl2 is usually the tool worth centering the setup around</strong>.</p>
 </div>

 <div class="section-card">